 The Director of IISP will serve as your honors advisor and IISP will be listed as your department.
 You may also find it helpful to consult with the honors advisors in the disciplines represented in your major and with your faculty advisors, who may be aware of Honors opportunities in their departments.

 If you are double-majoring, you may choose the major in which you plan to complete your Honors requirements.
 On your application to the IMJR Program please indicate in which major you will fulfill your honors requirements and indicate with an “H” which courses in your plan will likely meet Honors Scholar requirements.
 If you are planning to fulfill honors requirements in your other major, please indicate on your double-major worksheet which courses will be honors courses.
 If you would like to pursue honors in both majors, please see the Honors web page devoted to the subject.

 An Honors thesis project must be a minimum of six credits: typically, three credits of independent study (thesis research; must be converted to Honors) in the Fall semester of your senior year and three credits of UNIV 4697W Senior Thesis in the Spring semester.
 You should identify a thesis topic and a faculty supervisor no later than the second semester of your junior year.
 If you are in the sciences and are involved in laboratory research, you will probably begin your research even earlier.

 Thesis Presentation and Submission

-You will also be expected to submit an IMJR thesis approval form (in addition to the Honors thesis approval form) and a copy of your completed thesis to the IISP office.
+You will also need to submit an IMJR thesis approval form (in addition to the Honors thesis approval form) and a copy of your completed thesis to the IISP office.
 An electronic copy of your thesis is preferred.
 (But note that the Honors office expects a paper copy!)

 Course Registration for the Thesis